Anna Shechtman: Crosswords

 Shechtman was 19 when her first crossword appeared in the New York Times.
 Until she was 25, she created most of her puzzles by hand using graph paper and dictionaries rather than crossword software.
 Shechtman is the second youngest female crossword creator to be published in the New York Times.
-After graduating college, Will Shortz asked Schechtman to be his assistant at the New York Times.
+After graduating college, Will Shortz asked Shechtman to be his assistant at the New York Times.

 In May 2019, The Guardian called her "the new queen of crosswords".

-She has been praised for including youthful references and lighthearted clues such as "'state of being awesome, in modern slang' (answer: epicness)."
+Book publication

+Shechtman's memoir The Riddles of the Sphinx: Inheriting the Feminist History of the Crossword Puzzle was published on March 5, 2024.
+In it, she recovers the overlapping histories of the crossword and US feminism, demonstrating that the experience of gender is lived in language.
+The women she writes about adopted a formal, sometimes painfully rigid, relationship to language to negotiate a life under patriarchy.
+Some were self-identified conservatives; some were avowed feminists.
+All shared a preoccupation with word puzzles and an oftentimes punishing relationship to their bodies and the body of language.
+One figure she highlighted in the book is Margaret Farrar, the first editor of crossword puzzles for the New York Times.